axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 ### Verification of the basic security model setup

-The following criterias must be fulfilled for new or initially migrated servers after startup:
+The following criteria must be fulfilled for new or initially migrated servers after startup:

 * Predefined RoleDefinitions need to exist as described.
 All initial RoleDefinitions need to have an ACL attached granting "READ" to all users.
 * Any existing security or domain objects (matching types in SecuredSecurityTypes or SecuredDomainTypes) need to have an initial ownership associated.